-Shileah, along with Michael Corey, founded Ballyhoo Theatre in 1998.
+Shileah (she/her) founded Ballyhoo Theatre in 1998.
 She directs 5-6 full musicals and several special projects and fundraisers each year, as well as directing local community theatre productions.
 She teaches voice, vocal coaching, acting technique, and audition preparation.
 In addition to her work with Ballyhoo Theatre, she taught full time at Edmonds Heights K-12 from 1998-2016.
 Shileah has directed 85 full scale Broadway/Off-Broadway style musicals and over 100 junior style musicals for students ages 8 through 20.
 Her programs have premiered several musicals in the greater Seattle area and she was honored to work with the writers on two different new works projects.

 Shileah has a Bachelor of Fine Arts in Music with a Vocal Emphasis, and has taught private voice for 20 years, working first out of her home and at a dance studio before founding Ballyhoo Theatre.
 She is also an award-winning costume designer and had her own clothing design and manufacturing company for 10 years.